dmitry-salnikov/articles/_posts/2009-06-06-modules-i-like-web-scraper.md

 ---
 layout: post
-summary: In which I talk about Web::Scraper
+summary: In which I talk about Web::Scraper.
-title: modules I like Web::Scraper
+title: Modules I like Web::Scraper
 ---

 For [$work](http://rtgi.fr) I need to write scrapers.
 It used to be boring and painful.
 But thanks to [miyagawa](http://search.cpan.org/~miyagawa/), this is not true anymore.
 [Web::Scraper](http://search.cpan.org/perldoc?Web::Scraper) offer a nice API: you can write your rules using XPath, you can chaine rules, a nice and simple syntax, etc.